popphylotools/ccs-consensuser_v2/README.md

 python ccs-consensuser_v2.1.py --number_processors 10 --mode all -l mafft -i test_data/fastq_oligos/nuclear_loci.fastq -oligos test_data/fastq_oligos/oligos_nuclear -o mode_all_output -pm 2 -bm 2 --min_base_score 30 --min_seq_score 20 --sequence_max_mask 10 --min_seq_cov 2 --min_SNP_cov 0 --max_len_delta 5 --alignment_max_amb 0 --consensus_ignore_mask_char --min_prop_reads 0.2 --mask_char N --indel M 2> mode_all_output.log
 ```

 This mode will make a directory for each locus containing one directory per sample.
 For more information about the output see MODE CONSENSUS output above.

-In adition, the program generates a fasta file with all consensus sequences per marker to facilitate further analysis.
+To facilitates subsequent analysis, the program generates a fasta file with all consensus sequences per marker.
 The fasta file of the respective marker is located in subfolders of final_consensus_sequences.
 The sequences are named based on the information provided in the oligos file and an index (haplotype code).
+After running the testing command, the program generates two files including the consensus sequences: final_consensus_sequences/PB_o5503_129-904/PB_o5503_129-904.fasta and final_consensus_sequences/PB_o8713_158-707/PB_o8713_158-707.fasta.

 Addionally, the program generates a summary file refered to as “summary_results”.
 This file includes the following fields: Marker identifier, sample identifier, number of demultiplexed reads, number of haplotypes, haplotype identifier, haplotype coverage, number of missing nucleotides (Ns), and haplotype length.
 The summary_results file can be imported in a spreadsheet program such as Microsoft Excel.